modernham/Fail2NetworkBan/README.md

 3. You must have python3 on both client and server.
 This usually comes by default with fail2ban/proxmox, but you can install it with "sudo apt-get install python3"
 ## Installation Client (Debian/Ubuntu Based Distros):

+The client is the object that sends failure data to the server.
+The server/hypervisor will be the object that actually blocks the IP.
-First we will downlaod the client python file called from fail2ban.
+First we will download the client python file called from fail2ban.
 ```bash
 sudo apt-get install wget
 mkdir fail2networkban